MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Regular_Expressions.md

          for non-Unicode behavior.
 Example: "abcd" -match "\D+"
 ```
-Windows PowerShell supports the quantifiers available in .NET Framework
+PowerShell supports the quantifiers available in .NET Framework
 regular expressions.
 The following are some examples of quantifiers.

 ```